DhirajBhakta/reflections/FLEETING_NOTES/Docker_and_Kubernetes/kubernetes.md

 - a "service" is NOT a daemon..its just an abstraction on top of `iptables`
 - **DNS**: Everytime you create a service, you get a new DNS entry.
 You dont have to hardcode service IP address.
 - This **DNS** itself runs as pods and a service
+>**Note**
+>When a pod wants to communicate with a service by its name, it makes a DNS query. `core-dns` resolves the DNS query to the cluster-internal IP address of the service.
+When the pod sends traffic to the Service's IP address, `kube-proxy` in iptables mode ensures that traffic is correctly forwarded to one of the pods selected by the service.